peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

 For the git commit, beware that additional care is needed if any of the folder names have changed (by creating or renaming an "App" within oTree Studio).

+Practically, coding style is enforced with a git pre-commit hook, see below.
 If the changes fail our pre-commit hook objects, fixes need to be made within oTree (e.g. remove trailing whitespace), and a fresh tar-ball downloaded, unzipped, and committed instead.